Skip to main content

 Getting started

-Your multi-touch cost per lead report is viewable by all levels of users in your account, including administrators, managers, and reporting users.
+Your multi-touch cost-per-lead report is viewable by all levels of users in your account, including administrators, managers, and reporting users.
 The multi-touch cost per lead report requires the following:

-- Visitor tracking with your company's JavaScript snippet installed on your website.
+1. Visitor tracking with your company's JavaScript snippet installed on your website.

-- Form tracking enabled on your account.
+2. Form tracking is enabled on your account.

-- One or more of the following integrations for each company where you'd like to measure cost per lead:
+3. One or more of the following integrations for each company where you'd like to measure cost per lead:

 Need to print, export, or save a report?
 You can follow the instructions in this article to do so.